evanx/redishub-legacy/README.md

 Work is underway for role-based keyspace access control.
 Another upcoming feature is "append only" keyspaces, where new data can be added by external actors, but existing data cannot deleted or modified except by account admins.

 ##### Why do keys expire after 10 minutes?

 Authenticated accounts have a longer default expiry, currently 10 days.

-The plan is to archive "cold" keys to disk, where their TTL relates to their presence in RAM.
-However this archival solution is currently vapourware.
-In the meantime, the TTL limits will be increased on request.
+The short-term plan is to enable the following features:
+- account admins can modify the default TTL of account keyspaces
+- authenticated clients can persist keys
+- archive values to disk
+- restore archived keys on-the-fly when accessed again

+Initially, we will provide a disk-based archive limited to:
+- strings i.e. values of keys
+- hashes keys

+Later we will support archiving lists, sets, zsets and geos.

+We will publish the archive via CloudFlare on the domain `cf.redishub.com` so that:
+- the data that you make public can be served in volume by CloudFlare

+This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.

+Ideally the archive should be seamless, although read-only requests might be HTTP redirected to get unmodified data:
+- `archive.redishub.com` for unmodified data
+- `replica.redishub.com` for recently modified data

+Another plan is to develop a PostgreSQL-based back-end for Redis commands, if that doesn't already exist ;)

 ##### Who is RedisHub?